One of the most commonly used features in Excel are its functions.

 Some examples of worksheet functions are SUM, IF, IFERROR and VLOOKUP function.

 Worksheet functions work very similarly to Excel VBA Function procedures.
-As explained in Excel VBA Programming for Dummies, worksheet functions proceed as follows:
+Worksheet functions (generally) proceed as follows:

 - Step #1: They generally take one or more arguments.
 There are some exceptions to this rule, as some functions such as TRUE and FALSE take no arguments.